 Please note that these criteria may differ for privately-managed properties.
 You may refer to the following websites for more detailed information.

-Apartment size eligibility is based on family size.
 The UW assignment standards for Family Housing are as follows:

 Married couples or registered same-sex domestic partners with no children.
 Maximum occupancy, two people.